 In the light of these observations, a nuanced and in-depth assessment of European solidarity at times of crisis is of key importance for scientists, policy-makers, stakeholders and society.
-TransSOL is dedicated to this objective and will answer the following leading questions:
+TransSOL was dedicated to this objective, guided by the following questions:

 - To what extent are European citizens not only ready to help other Europeans but actually involved in acts of individual and collective solidarity?

 - What can we say about the specific ‘constituencies’ of European solidarity in terms of socio-demographic traits and their spatial distribution across regions and countries?
 And how strongly do Euro-sceptical citizens oppose European solidarity?

 - What are the detrimental or beneficial factors of the immediate environment (social, economic, legal, political and cultural opportunities and constraints) of the various countries that impinge on European solidarity at the individual level?

 - How strongly developed is the field of civil society organisations and initiatives rallying for European solidarity, and how do they mobilise and organise civic engagement?

 - Does European solidarity feature in the mass media, and which ideas, norms and claims are promoted in the various countries at times of crisis?

 - Which picture emerges when focussing on European solidarity not in abstract terms, but in regard to vulnerable groups like the unemployed, migrants and refugees, and disabled people?
 Is solidarity limited to specific countries and groups?

 - What can we learn from civic practices and initiatives for European solidarity?
 Are there particularly successful role models, policies and legal instruments that have been shown to foster European solidarity?